WLAX: Construction of WEUX

 The addition of a channel 48 station at Chippewa Falls had been planned since the mid-1980s.
 Pat Bushland of Bushland Radio Specialties, owner of radio station WCFW, was first to apply for the station in 1984.
-Family Group Broadcasting then also filed for the channel in September 1986; helped by its favorable comparative hearing status as not already owning a station in Chippewa Falls, it prevailed in a settlement with Bushland in 1987 and announced plans to build it as an extension of WLAX.
+Family Group Broadcasting then also filed for the channel in September 1986; helped by its favorable comparative hearing status as not already owning a station in Chippewa Falls, it prevailed in a settlement with Bushland in 1987 and announced plans to build it as a satellite of WLAX.
 Family Group struggled to find an antenna site.
-In 1988, the company switched to a proposed location near Colfax only to face rejection from the Federal Aviation Administration (FAA).
-Meanwhile, the company's financial picture was dimming rapidly.
+In 1988, the company switched to a proposed location near Colfax only to face rejection from the Federal Aviation Administration.
+Meanwhile, the company's finances were unraveling.
 In 1989, the company filed for Chapter 7 bankruptcy.
 Two attempts, one before and one after the bankruptcy, to sell the station group to Krypton Broadcasting fell through.
 In February 1990, Aries Telecommunications agreed to buy part of the company: WLAX, the WEUX construction permit, and WGBA-TV (the former WLRE-TV).
 However, the sale took most of the year to be completed after one of Family Group's creditors, television programming supplier MCA Television, objected to the repayment plan only to be overruled by a bankruptcy judge.

-After the deal was consummated in October 1991, the FCC approved a key modification of the WEUX construction permit, allowing construction to finally proceed at a site near Lafayette.
-The station finally began broadcasting on February 9, 1993.
+After the deal was consummated in October 1991, the Federal Communications Commission (FCC) approved a key modification of the WEUX construction permit, allowing construction to finally proceed at a site near Lafayette.
+The station finally began broadcasting on February 9, 1993, as a straight simulcast of WLAX.
+Bushland later told the Eau Claire Leader-Telegram that he had hoped channel 48 would be a more local station, not merely a pass-through for WLAX.
+Previously, viewers in Eau Claire, Chippewa Falls, and other locations in the market's northern portion had to rely on cable to watch Fox programming.
 A new tower was built for WEUX at Colfax in 1995, housing a new transmitter facility broadcasting at the increased effective radiated power of 1.5 million watts.
 Grant Broadcasting acquired WLAX/WEUX from Aries in 1996.

 Modern history

-From March 2011 to January 2012, WLAX in La Crosse and WQOW in Eau Claire provided temporary transmission of WEAU after its tower at Fairchild collapsed in an ice storm.